pierangeloc/ray-tracer-zio/pres/deckset.md

 ```

 ---
-^We can now see if we produce something slightly meaningful, running in sequence a program for different points of view
+^This is the whole program that produces these images that I then put together in a gif
-### Display the first canvas - /4
+### Display the first canvas - /7
 ![left fit](img/simple-world-shadows-anim.gif)

 Group modules